Physician Liaisons: Balancing Time & Data

 It’s always a great idea to have stakeholder engagement and ongoing open communication throughout your development planning.
 It’s best to choose one leader in your organization to align your work with on a pilot project with a specific topic for analysis.

 This partner ideally will be someone who knows their service line and their competitive market extremely well and can help you integrate their internal market intelligence with the insights you are able to pull from the claims data.
 An analysis done in this manner will garner far more traction within your organization than any analysis done “in a bubble” with data alone.
-If that argument wasn’t convincing enough, according to a survey by Barlow/McCarthy 49% of physicians surveyed stated, “having influence and a direct connection with the CEO and c-suite is an important attribute from physician relations.
+If that argument wasn’t convincing enough, according to a survey by Barlow/McCarthy 49% of physicians surveyed stated, “Having influence and a direct connection with the CEO and c-suite is an important attribute from physician relations.

-Webinar — Physician Relations & Healthcare Analytics
+Tool Kit — Physician Relations

-Webinar — Physician Relations & Healthcare Analytics
+Demo — Physician Relations

-An Inside Look at Marketware’s PRM & Healthcare Analytics Platforms
+An Inside Look at Marketware’s PRM Platform

 Date: June 09 2021